-Gears of War is a third person shooter developed by Epic Games and published by Microsoft Game Studios for the Xbox 360.
+Gears of War is a third-person shooter developed by Epic Games and published by Microsoft Game Studios for the Xbox 360.
 Receiving tremendous critical acclaim and various awards from multiple publications, Gears of War quickly became one of the most successful titles on the Xbox 360, selling more than 4 million copies worldwide since its launch in November of 2006.
 The game was later released for the PC with Games for Windows LIVE support along with new game modes, multiplayer maps and other additional content.
-A sequel titled Gears of War 2 was released in November of 2008 and the rights to a film adaptation have been acquired by New Line Cinema.

 Prior to the events of Gears of War, the humans of Planet Sera knew the illusion of peace.
 Humans thrived, for a time, but a lack of energy sources led to battles for 'Imulsion', a valuable fluid found deep within the planet.
 These battles, called the Pendulum Wars, continued for years among the various civilizations until a military body called the Coalition of Organized Governments took control of the population.